ys-zong/MEDFAIR/README.md

 # MEDFAIR: Benchmarking Fairness for Medical Imaging

 MEDFAIR is a fairness benchmarking suite for medical imaging ([paper](https://arxiv.org/abs/2210.01725)).
 We are actively updating this repo and will incorporate more datasets and algorithms in the future.
 Contributions are warmly welcomed!
-Visit our [website](https://ys-zong.github.io/MEDFAIR/).
+Check our [website](https://ys-zong.github.io/MEDFAIR/) for a brief summary of the paper.

-:grinning: MEDFAIR is accepted to ICLR'23 as Spotlight!
+:grinning: MEDFAIR is accepted to ICLR'23 as *Spotlight*!

 A few updates coming soon!
 - [ ] Even simpler interface